 What a rollercoaster of a series this Eastern Conference semifinal has been between the Toronto Maple Leafs and Florida Panthers.
-It is only fitting that this one goes to a 7th and deciding game.
+It is only fitting that this one goes to a seventh and deciding game.
 The Leafs are trying to overcome familiar playoff demons, while the Panthers are trying to keep the status quo on the back of consecutive Stanley Cup Finals appearances.
 This is a highly anticipated Game 7 between a couple of talented teams with intriguing story lines.
 Hopefully, you can knock out any chores or obligations and tune in.
-If you want to add some intrigue and make a play or two, here are a couple picks we like both individually and as a same-game parlay at +425 odds.
-You can also find out our NHL picks for this matchup.
+If you want to add some intrigue and make a play or 2, here are a couple picks we like both individually and as a Same Game Parlay at +425 odds.

-Panthers win -1.5 (+195)
+Panthers -1.5 (+195)

 Sam Reinhart anytime goalscorer (+165)